-Collectively, we respond to the evolving needs of children and youth with multiple special needs by providing and enhancing services, championing system change and building capacity across the network.
-CTN is funded by the Ministry of Children, Community and Social Services (MCSS).
+Collectively, we respond to the evolving needs of children and youth with multiple special needs by evolving services, nurturing relationships and strengthening capacities across the network.

 In 2005, Children’s Treatment Network (CTN) was incorporated and mandated by the Ministry of Children and Youth Services (now the Ministry of Children, Community and Social Services) to provide children and youth with multiple special needs in Simcoe County and York Region with expanded and enhanced services, build capacity across existing organizations and champion system change to better serve families.